-How to cope with the meltemi winds
+How to cope with the meltemi winds in Greece

 If you are on a bigger Greek island like Naxos or Andros, you can always find a beach that is fairly protected.
 This might mean that you may need to drive a long distance.

-Swimming and the meltemi winds
+Swimming with meltemi winds

 Combined with the strong currents in Greece, the meltemi is not to be taken lightly.
 In fact, on very windy days you may see a red flag on certain beaches.
 This means that swimming is not allowed, as it can get dangerous.